j6nca/notes/docs/food/recipes/mixed_rice.md

 # mixed_rice

+> [!info]
-Serving size:
+> Serving size:
-Prep time:
+> Prep time:
-Cooking time:
+> Cooking time:

 This is my go-to recipe for a flavour and nutrient packed carb to go alongside various other proteins like a nice [[steak]] (sort of like an ad-hoc burrito bowl).
 All portions can be adjusted according to your preferences.

+Add some more veggies and tomato sauce and you can probably turn this into a simple vegan chilli-style dish.

 ## Macros